 is a condition in which the thyroid gland does not produce enough thyroid hormones.
 A healthy thyroid produces the hormones thyroxine (T4) and triiodothyronine (T3), which control metabolism.
 This affects how many calories you burn, how warm you feel, how much you weigh, and how the body handles functions of the cardiovascular, gastrointestinal, and nervous systems.
 Hypothyroidism results in a slower metabolism and a slower heartbeat.

-Hashimoto's thyroiditis occurs when the
+Hashimoto thyroiditis occurs when the

 immune system produces antibodies that attack cells of the thyroid gland.

-with radioactive iodine or surgery.
+with medication, radiation therapy, or surgery.

 Other causes of hypothyroidism include: